-Try various positions such as standing, kneeling, or squatting, which can reduce discomfort and help speed up labor.
+Try various positions such as standing, kneeling, or squatting, which can reduce discomfort and help speed up labour.

 Breathing normally won’t only make you focus during contractions, but relax you too, mums.
-Before labor, have a relaxation strategy in mind.
-For instance you can start with taking deep breaths, imagining your favorite place, or listening to music.
+Before labour, have a relaxation strategy in mind.
+For instance, you can start by taking deep breaths, imagining your favourite place, or listening to music.

 Mums, we hope that this article on how to give birth easily has helped you.
 If you had a speedy delivery, share with us your story in the comments section below!

 This article about how to give birth easily was translated by Kevin Wijaya Oey and republished with the permission of the theAsianparent Indonesia